tobiasbischoff/moltbotnews/README.md

 # Clawdbot Daily

-Executive-friendly daily summaries of the `clawdbot/clawdbot` repository.
+Lobster-grade daily summaries of the `clawdbot/clawdbot` repository. 🦞

 ## What it does
-- Pulls commits from GitHub for a date range.
+- Pulls commits, issues, and pull requests from GitHub and groups them by day.
-- Groups them by day and renders a CTO/CEO-ready brief.
+- Renders a fast, clean daily log with a “commit summary” activity feed.
-- Uses MiniMax (Anthropic-compatible) to generate concise AI summaries per day.
+- Uses MiniMax (Anthropic-compatible) to generate AI summaries per day.

 ## Local setup
 ```bash